 Peter Wehner is a senior fellow at the Ethics and Public Policy Center and a former deputy assistant to President George W. Bush.
 Wehner wrote a Dec.
 31, 2007, National Review article titled “Among Evangelicals, a Transformation.”

-Paula White is senior pastor of New Destiny Christian Center in Orlando, Fla.
+Paula White is senior pastor of New Destiny Christian Center in Orlando, Florida.
 She is considered by many to be a “prosperity gospel” minister and was among those televangelists investigated by U.S. Sen. Charles Grassley in 2007.
+White also serves as an adviser to the White House and the administration’s Faith and Opportunity Initiative.
 Contact her through her website.

 She served on Trump’s evangelical executive advisory board and is slated to speak at his inauguration.